drbean/curriculum/pages/homepage/markdown/JoJoe.md

 _Little Women_, and I thought it odd for a girl to have that name.

+I thought Jody was a girl's name also, but it is actually a name both boys and girls have, like Chris.

 ### 'girl' and 'gueule'

 After writing about Jo vs Joe, I remembered my French teacher asking us to think about the word, 'girl' and it was universally acknowledged it had a pretty sound.